parroty/excoveralls/README.md

   - "mix coveralls.travis"
 ```

-## Post the coverage from local host
+## Post coverage from the local host
-Set coveralls token as environment variable (COVERALLS_REPO_TOKEN), and then run "mix coveralls.post" task.
+Set coveralls token as environment variable (COVERALLS_REPO_TOKEN), and then run "mix coveralls.post" command.

 It is for submiting the result to coveralls server from the local host.